HL7/capstmt/input/pagecontent/specification.md

 #### Asking for features in a CapabilityStatement

 By default, when a client asks a server for it's capability statement using /metadata, which features to report on is at the discretion of the server.
 Typically, servers will not report any features by default.
+Features can be queried by search parameter or via an operation.

+##### Feature Parameter

 Clients can request that a server by using the feature parameter, which represents a query for information about a particular feature: